 What is a sub-plot?

+Tip: The main plot begins and ends the novel.
 Sub-plots should begin and end within the main plot.

 Why should you have one?